scriptive/myordbok/docs/Queries.CSV.md

 UNION ALL
 (
   SELECT
-    a.id, a.word, a.is_derived
+    a.id, a.word, a.derived
   FROM
     `list_word` AS a
 )
-INTO OUTFILE '/tmp/myordbok/list-word.csv'
+INTO OUTFILE '/tmp/myordbok/list_word.csv'
 FIELDS ENCLOSED BY '"'
 TERMINATED BY '\t'
 ESCAPED BY '"'